BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 At the moment, it is an unorganized collection of important information.

+# Randomization

+For development purposes we use a fixed set of random numbers to aid in debugging.
+However, we want different sets of random numbers each time the game is ran in production.
+To control this we've exported `Globals.trueRandom: bool` (`res://autoload/globals.gd`).
+The coded default is `false`.

+When it's time to
+build the production game __BE SURE TO GO INTO THE INSPECTOR FOR__ `globals.gd` and set `trueRandom` to `true`.

 # Collision Layers

 SMC operates with eight (8) collision layers: